Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive

 Each user can only join one payment network, modelling the fact that single-homing is preferred to multi-homing in the real-world, and the particular network is determined by the distribution of users on the other side at each time $t$.
 The parameters $\alpha,\beta>0$ are elasticities of demand with regard to the numbers of users on the other side of the payment network, effectively acting as measures of indirect network effects: $\alpha$ can be empirically estimated by observing joining customers over a small period of time and then calculating

 and conversely$\beta$ can be empirically estimated by observing joining merchants and then calculating

 \begin{thm} (Dominance of the Zero-Knowledge Proof-of-Identity cryptocurrency).
-A new cryptocurrency could achieve dominance over previous cryptocurrencies, overcoming first-mover advantages, if the expected number of accepting customers would be much higher and the number of merchants using the previous cryptocurrencies is low.\end{thm} \begin{proof} Note that the number of steps needed for a new cryptocurrency, $m_{zkPOI}$, to overtake the previous one, $m_{BTC}$, on the number of merchants, $m_{zkPOI}>m_{BTC}$, is given by
+A new cryptocurrency could achieve dominance over previous cryptocurrencies, overcoming first-mover advantages, if the expected number of accepting customers would be much higher and the number of merchants using the previous cryptocurrencies is low. \end{thm}